Royals score 3 in 11th inning to outlast Nationals 7-4

-WASHINGTON (AP) — Adalberto Mondesi hit a go-ahead single in the 11th inning, and the Kansas City Royals outlasted the Washington Nationals 7-4 on Friday night to snap a four-game losing streak.
+Adalberto Mondesi hit a go-ahead single in the 11th inning to help lift the Royals to a 7-4 victory over the Washington Nationals that snapped a four-game skid.

+“It was big for us, especially after yesterday kind of giving up the lead (in an 8-4 loss to Cleveland) and giving it up again today,” left fielder Alex Gordon said.
+“I thought we could have put our heads down and took a loss, but give us credit for putting together a good inning and making something happen.”

-The Nationals, who had won four in a row and eight of their last nine, left 19 men on base — including the bases loaded in the sixth, seventh and 10th innings.
+The Nationals, who had won four straight and eight of their last nine, left 19 men on base — including the bases loaded in the sixth, seventh and 10th innings.

+“I don’t think I’ve ever seen that before,” Gordon said.
+“Gave them chances and they didn’t get runs in.
+Good for us for stepping up and making the pitches count when they needed.
+Give our pitchers the credit for that.”

-Jonny Venters (0-1), Washington’s fifth reliever, loaded the bases with no outs before striking out Whit Merrifield.
+Jonny Venters (0-1), the Nationals’ fifth reliever, loaded the bases with no outs before striking out Whit Merrifield.
 However, Mondesi poked a single to left past a drawn-in infield to score a run.
-Alex Gordon then hit a grounder to first baseman Ryan Zimmerman, whose wild throw home allowed two runs to score.
+Gordon then hit a grounder to first baseman Ryan Zimmerman, whose wild throw home allowed two runs to score.

 Brian Flynn (2-0) escaped a bases-loaded jam of his own creation in the 10th, and Wily Peralta worked the 11th for his second save.

-Zimmerman delivered his 1,000th RBI with a double in the seventh to pull Washington within 4-2.
+Zimmerman got his 1,000th career RBI with a double in the seventh to pull Washington within 4-2.
 He added another off Kansas City closer Ian Kennedy in the ninth, then scored on Brian Dozier’s single.
+The Nationals had two on with one out, but couldn’t push across the winning run.

+“Couldn’t get hits in a big moment,” Washington manager Dave Martinez said.

 Trea Turner hit his fifth career leadoff home run off Kansas City starter Brad Keller, extending Washington’s franchise-record of games with a homer to 19.
 It was the only run the Nationals managed off Keller, who allowed six hits and five walks in 5 2/3 innings.